 Long-Term Incentive Awards.
-In light of the philosophy, goals and objectives surrounding long-term incentive awards, the Compensation Committee decided to use a combination of (1) TSR PRSUs with the same structure it has utilized since 2011, (2) EBITDA PRSUs with the same structure it utilized in 2013 and (3) traditional time-vested RSUs.
-The Compensation Committee target award of EBITDA PRSUs requires achieving a 9.9% annual Adjusted EBITDA margin for 2016.
-As with our award of EBITDA PRSUs in 2013, our named executive officers may achieve 0% to 175% of the target award depending on our actual annual Adjusted EBITDA margin for 2016, with the threshold Adjusted EBITDA margin under which 25% of the target amount of the EBITDA PRSUs would be deemed earned equaling 9.2% and the maximum Adjusted EBITDA margin under which 175% of the target amount of the EBITDA PRSUs would be deemed earned equaling 10.4%.
+In light of the philosophy, goals and objectives surrounding long-term incentive awards, the Compensation Committee decided to use a combination of (1) TSR PRSUs with the same structure it has utilized since 2011, (2) EBITDA PRSUs with the same structure it has utilized since 2013 and (3) traditional time-vested RSUs.
+The Compensation Committee target award of EBITDA PRSUs requires achieving a 9.8% annual Adjusted EBITDA margin for 2017.
+Our named executive officers may achieve 0% to 175% of the target award depending on our actual annual Adjusted EBITDA margin under which 35.7% of the target amount of the EBITDA PRSUs would be deemed earned equaling 9.2% and the annual Adjusted EBITDA margin under which 175% of the target amount of the EBITDA PRSUs would be deemed earned equaling or exceeding 10.3%.

-In 2014, the Compensation Committee targeted an allocation of 30% TSR PRSUs, 35% EBITDA PRSUs and 35% traditional time vested RSUs (as a percentage of the aggregate grant date fair market value of all 2014 equity awards), thereby placing a relatively greater emphasis on incentivizing our named executive officers to reach our long term goal of achieving a 10% annual Adjusted EBITDA margin than it did in 2013.
-For each named executive officer, other than Ms. Salka, approximately 65% of the aggregate fair market value of the January 2014 equity awards consisted of PRSUs, and the remaining 35% consisted of traditional time vested RSUs; for Ms. Salka, all of her January 2014 equity awards were PRSUs, as the Compensation Committee decided to delay its decision on her equity grant of traditional time vested RSUs until the fourth quarter of 2014.
+In 2015, the Compensation Committee targeted an allocation of 30% TSR PRSUs, 35% EBITDA PRSUs and 35% traditional time vested RSUs (as a percentage of the aggregate grant date fair market value of all 2015 equity awards).
+For each named executive officer, other than Ms. Salka, approximately 65% of the aggregate fair market value of the January 2015 equity awards consisted of PRSUs, and the remaining 35% consisted of traditional time vested RSUs; for Ms. Salka, all of her January 2015 equity awards were PRSUs, as the Compensation Committee decided to delay its decision on her equity grant of traditional time vested RSUs until the fourth quarter of 2015.